“To Leap is our duty, we Leap for the love of the Earth.”

 Friedel felt like she was coming out of a daze as the older woman groped at the body’s neck.
 “Mom… Mom, I’m right here!”

-She jerked at the loose sheets, revealing a large laceration across the body’s stomach; the poor stitching had been pulled apart and the body’s skin had been shredded.
+She jerked at the loose sheets, revealing a large laceration across the body’s stomach; the poor stitching had been pulled apart and the skin had been shredded.

 “Code!”
 Mrs. McBride cried out as the tears started streaming down her face.

 Friedel knew that word.
 Her mother had been a nurse for over twenty years.
 In her distress, she was trying to call for the other nurses, knowing none would come and save her.
 That meant only one thing.
-Friedel pulled at her shirt and groped at her stomach, looking for damage so evident on the body in her bed.
+She pulled at her shirt and groped at her stomach, looking for damage so evident on the body in her bed.

 Her mother, regaining her composure, screamed for her husband.
 “Roy!
 Roy!”